Non-archimedean tame topology and stably dominated types

-However, $(\kk,\G)$ or $(\RES,\G)$ do not eliminate imaginaries topologically.
-One reason for this, due to Eleftheriou \cite{elef} and valid already for $\G$, is that the theory $\DOAG$ of divisible ordered abelian groups is not sufficiently flexible to identify simplices of different sizes.
-A more essential reason for us is the existence of quotient spaces with nontrivial Galois action on cohomology.
-For instance take $\pm \sqrt{-1} \times [0,1]$ with $\pm \sqrt{-1} \times \{1\}$ and $\pm \sqrt{-1} \times \{1\}$, $\pm \sqrt{-1} \times \{0\}$ each collapsed to a point.
-However for connected spaces embedded in $\RES^m \times \G^n$, the Galois action on cohomology is trivial.
-Hence the above circle cannot be embedded in $\G_\infty^n$.
-The best we can hope for is that it be embedded in a twisted form $\G_\infty^w$, for some finite set $w$; after base change to $w$, this becomes isomorphic to $\G_\infty^n$. \thmref{G-embed-1} will shows that such an embedding is in fact exists for separated $\G$-internal sets.
+In another direction, the pair $(\kk,\G)$ also eliminates imaginaries (where $\kk$ is the residue field, with induced structure), and so does $(\RES,\G)$, where $\RES$ denotes the generalized residue structure of \cite{HK}. \nomenclature{$\RES$}{generalized residue structure} However, $(\kk,\G)$ or $(\RES,\G)$ do not eliminate imaginaries topologically.
+One reason for this, due to Eleftheriou (cf. \remref{omin-tri2}, \cite{elef}) and valid already for $\G$, is that the theory $\DOAG$ of divisible ordered abelian groups is not sufficiently flexible to identify simplices of different sizes. \nomenclature{$\DOAG$}{the theory of divisible ordered abelian groups} A more essential reason for us is the existence of spaces with nontrivial Galois action on cohomology.
+For instance take $\pm \sqrt{-1} \times [0,1]$ with $\pm \sqrt{-1} \times \{0\}$ and $\pm \sqrt{-1} \times \{1\}$ each collapsed to a point.
+However for connected spaces topologically embedded in $\G_\infty^n$, the Galois action on cohomology is trivial.
+Hence there is no embedding of the above circle in $\G_\infty^n$ compatible with the Galois action.
+The best we can hope for is that it may be embedded in a twisted form $\G_\infty^w$, for some finite set $w$; after base change to $w$, this becomes isomorphic to $\G_\infty^n$. \tcb{It will follow from \thmref{G-embed-0}} that such an embedding in fact exists for \tcb{topologically} $\G$-internal sets.

-It would be interesting to study more generally the definable spaces occurring as closed iso-definable subsets of $\std{V}$ parametrized by a subset of $\VF^n \times \G^m$.
+It would be interesting to study more generally the definable spaces occurring as closed iso-definable subsets of $\std{V}$ parameterized by a subset of $\VF^n \times \G^m$.
 In the case of $\VF^n$ alone, a key example should be the set of generic points of subvarieties of $V$ lying in some constructible subset of the Hilbert scheme.
 This includes the variety $V$ embedded with the valuation topology via the simple points functor (\lemref{simple}); possibly other components of the Hilbert scheme obtain the valuation topology too, but the different components (of distinct dimensions) are not topologically disjoint.